NouryJanse/recipes/README.md

 ## About

 An app that generates groceries shopping lists from recipes.
 Recipes that you can create yourself or pick from the database of inspiring recipes by others.
+Note that this app is a work in progress and that its purpose is mostly to demonstrate my experience and current skillset.

 ## Web app Front-End